SEND LAWYERS, GUNS, AND MONEY

 These problems cannot be solved by Colombians alone.
 The country needs international help, particularly American engagement.
 But foreign involvement will make a difference only if it comes in the proper form.

 The Clinton administration has recently proposed a $1.7 billion aid package, the largest in Colombian history.
 Of this, $1 billion would go toward improving the Colombian military's capacity to suppress coca planting -- buying helicopters, spare parts, training, and intelligence equipment to help the army destroy coca crops and retake guerrilla-held areas.
 The other $700 million would finance coca substitution programs, public works in sensitive regions, and improvements in Colombia's judicial system and human rights protections.
-The U.S. aid would
+The U.S. aid would be part of a broader three-year, $7 billion "Plan Colombia" that includes multilateral loans and contributions from Europe.
+The plan is designed to strengthen Colombian institutions, sponsor regional development of the

 - Full website and iPad access